 Our experiment is also related to the theoretical literature on misspecified social learning.
 This literature considers several ways in which agents misunderstand how others' actions incorporate or reflect their private information.
-For instance, Eyster and Rabin (2010) and Bohren (2016), among others, examine how neglecting the redundancy of information in others' actions can lead society to grow convinced of a false state.
-Similar to our premise, Bohren and Hauser (2021) and Frick et al. (2020) analyze learning among agents who misperceive the distribution of types in the population they observe.
-Relatedly, Gagnon-Bartsch et al. (2021) study misinference in open-outcry auctions when bidders have misspecified models of others' tastes.
-And most closely related to our study, Gagnon-Bartsch (2016) and Gagnon-Bartsch and Rosato (2023) specifically examine social learning among agents who think others share their tastes.
+For instance, Eyster and Rabin (2010) and Bohren (2016), among others, examine how neglecting the redundancy of information in others' actions can lead society to grow convinced of a false state.7 Similar to our premise, Bohren and Hauser (2021) and Frick et al. (2020) analyze learning among agents who misperceive the distribution of types in the population they observe.8 Gagnon-Bartsch et al. (2021) relatedly study misinference in open-outcry auctions when bidders have misspecified models of others' tastes.
+And most closely related to our study, Gagnon-Bartsch (2016) and Gagnon-Bartsch and Rosato (2023) specifically examine social learning among agents who exaggerate commonalities in tastes.
 Gagnon-Bartsch and Rosato (2023) derives comparative statics that bear out in our data.
-Namely, when participants see a predecessor reject the gift card, those participants who enjoy that business more believe the predecessor is less likely to have received a positive signal about the card's value.
+Namely, when seeing an actor reject the card, participants who particularly liked the business became more convinced that the actor had bad information about the card's value.